May2015/coursera-algs4/readme.txt

-this is on dev branch
+this is on master branch